tchoi8/handmadecomputer/Interface/readme.md

 ![](https://farm8.staticflickr.com/7541/15566849007_edcf431bec_b.jpg =600x)

-Making a computer and building an electronic circuit feels like building a tiny city.
+Making a computer and building electronic circuits feels like building a tiny city.
 The circuit board is a little urban architecture and its inhabitants a busy traffic of electronic signals.
-And just like cities, memories are made and remembered in the buildings and roads connecting them.
+Just like cities, memories are made and remembered in the buildings and roads connecting them.